malkam03/TEC-CR/Arquitectura_de_Computadores_II/Workshops/T1/README.md

 ```
 The program accepts command line options to configure some variables:
 ```
-./target
+./target size
 ```
+The size in almost all the targets is one positive integer that represent the steps for pi, the size of the vectors for the saxpy.
+But the matrix multiplication program will accept 4 sizes representing the mxn sizes of matrix A and B. **The sizes of the matrixes have to be compatible with the multiplication formula.**
 For simplicity the program will accept just n positional arguments.
 ## Author
 * **Malcolm Davis** - *Initial work*

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](../../../LICENSE.md)
+This project is licensed under the MIT License - see the [LICENSE.md](../../../LICENSE.md).